cannerycoders/chuckdoc/src/program/ugen_basic.md

 #### UGen

 __UGen__ is the base class for all unit generator types in ChucK.
-There is no v in instantiating a member of this class.
+There is no value in instantiating a member of this class.

 | UGen.functions                      | Description                                                                                                                                                                                                                                                                      |
 | :---------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |